 The process is pretty standard for each type of trap, so you’ll only need these basic household supplies:

 If you think the blockage in your sink is caused by hair, you can attempt to tackle the problem yourself.
-There’s plenty of things you can try before thinking about calling out the professionals.
+There are plenty of things you can try to do before you think about calling out the drain unblocking professionals here at Lanes.

-If there’s evidence of grease deposits, we would strongly recommend that the drains are de-scaled professionally via water jetting.
+If there is evidence of grease deposits, we strongly recommend that the drains be de-scaled professionally using water jetting.

 At Lanes, our specialist engineers employ electro-mechanical, high-pressure jetting and vacuumation units to clear tough blockages and ensure your drainage system works as it should in no time at all.